Franklindot04/python-background-job-microservice/README.md

 - **Docker & Docker Compose** for containerized orchestration
 - **AWS EC2** as the runtime environment

-This project is intentionally small in scope but structured like a real-world service: separate components, clear responsibilities, and observable behavior through logs and HTTP endpoints.
+This project is intentionally small in scope but structured like a real-world service: separate components, clear responsibilities and observable behavior through logs and HTTP endpoints.

 ---
 ## 4. Running the Microservice with Docker Compose